shouryashashank/Trackster/README.md

 2. **Enter Playlist URL**: Input the URL of the YouTube or Spotify playlist you want to download.
 3. **Choose File Handling Option**: Decide what to do if a file already exists (Replace all, Skip all).
 4. **Download**: Click the "Download Playlist" button and let Trackster do the magic! 🎩✨

+## Limitations
+- **No Proper Continue Option**: You can pause and resume downloads by restarting the app, but it takes some time to re-initiate and could be improved.

 ## Disclaimer
 **Support the Artists**: This tool is intended for personal use only.
 Please support the artists by purchasing their music or streaming it through official channels. 💖🎶